 I had a wonderful time helping out Bob and working with my Soliant colleagues, but my second choice would have been to spend the day with Matt.
 He has so much passion for user experience design.
 Here’s what he said to me today:

+“The full-day training involved following the design process to solve an actual problem.
+We pretended that we’d hired by FileMaker to improve the process of purchasing a DevCon registration.
+We started with research and followed all the way through to creating a prototype at the end.
+We had people build paper prototypes, which was a new experience for most people in the group.
+After they built them, we said, ‘OK, now take that prototype and go out and find someone, just randomly find a DevCon attendee and test your prototype with them.’
+We taught them the basis of usability testing first and then just sent them out.
 People were asking, ‘Is this going to work?
 Are people going to trust us?
-Will they interact with us?’ -- but you know DevCon people, they’re a helpful bunch.
+Will they interact with us?’ — but you know DevCon people, they’re a helpful bunch.
 When the trainees came back they said, ‘It was surprising!
 You just put the paper down in front of them, you tell them what you want them to try, and they just start tapping with their finger.
 Then you throw the next piece of paper down, and they pretend to type, it was crazy how well that works.’

 You got all that feedback after building a prototype in only 30 minutes.
 The idea was not to prototype in FileMaker or any other software – not to get too invested in a given design – but to make it easy to throw away and try something else.

 Some people even managed to test more than once.
 They identified problems with their prototype, drew up new screens, and went out and found someone else to test with again.
 That’s how you do it!
 That was the a-ha moment for people.
 This isn’t just a fun little art project — it actually works.”